NatiG7/Cht_terminal/README.md

 # Cht

-A command-line tool to record audio and generate a one-liner bash command based on the content.
+A command-line tool to record audio and generate a one-liner bash command in response based on the content.
+It uses whisper Open-AI model "whisper-1" as well as "gpt-3.5-turbo"

 ## Installation